Tap-Payments/Pay-Button-iOS/README.md

 	2. Declare as of type  `PayButtonView`
 	3. Make an IBOutlet to the  `UIViewController`.
 	4. ![enter image description here](https://i.ibb.co/xhd0Qsf/Screenshot-2023-10-29-at-5-09-50-PM.png)
-2. **Accessing the BenefitPayButton created in storyboard in your code**
+2. **Accessing the PayButtonView created in storyboard in your code**
 	3. Create an IBOutlet from the created view above to your UIViewController
  ```swift
   /// The outlet from the created view above